 The Bottom Line

 The most successful e-commerce businesses put customers first.
-By prioritizing UX, you keep customers happy and coming back for more.
+By prioritizing the user experience on your eCommerce site, you keep customers happy and coming back for more.
 Anticipate customers’ needs and solve their problems before they even happen!

-This list highlights some of the best practices to improve user experience for e-commerce sites.
-Investing in AI and software programs like chat-bots, exit-intent pop-ups, and payment protection will boost UX and raise shoppers’ chances of becoming loyal clients.
+This list highlights just a few of the best practices to improve the user experience on your eCommerce site.
+Investing in AI and software programs like chatbots, exit-intent pop-ups, and payment protection will boost UX and raise shoppers’ chances of becoming loyal clients.